MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/microsoft-365-solution-catalog.md

 - **Use Insider risk management to identify, triage, and remediate risks in your organization**.
 See [Insider risk management in Microsoft 365](insider-risk-overview.md)

-- **Visit your Microsoft 365 solutions catalog often**, and make sure to review new solutions to help you with your compliance needs.
+- **Visit your Microsoft 365 solution catalog often**, and make sure to review new solutions to help you with your compliance needs.
 Sign in at [https://compliance.microsoft.com](https://compliance.microsoft.com) and then select **Catalog** in the left navigation pane.